aymaneco/ALTEGRAD-challenge-Fall-2020-H-index-Prediction/README.md

 ### ALTEGRAD Challenge 2021 : Predicting the h-index of authors
 ***
-Authors: Aymane BERRADI - Taoufik AGHRIS - Badr LAAJAJ
+Authors: @Aymane BERRADI - Taoufik AGHRIS - Badr LAAJAJ

 # Architecture of the project
 ## Folder 1: utils